LEGAL NOTICE & WEBSITE CHARTER

 Rules of use and personal data

-1. Recitals
+1. Preamble

 The website also offers functionalities allowing users to contact the firm (contact request, spontaneous application or response to an offer for a job / collaboration / internship etc.), or to subscribe to the newsletter.